The Amish Home-made Pancakes recipe may be the best-tasting Amish pancake recipe available.

 - It is gluten-free.

-All that in a pancake would be a really good-for-you meal.
+All that in a pancake would be a really-good-for-you plate of yummy.

 So I set out to update the Amish Home-made Pancakes recipe, omitting the sugar and salt, and with all grains swapped out for whole-grain oat flour.